Crypt212/obsidian-vault/MindMap/Computer Science/Theory Of Computation/Theory Of Computation.md

 - **Kleene Star ($L^*$)**: All strings formed by concatenating zero or more strings from $L$.
 ## Pumping Lemmas
 - fundamental tools in **theory of computation** used prove that a language does not belong to specific language classes.
-- these lemmas provide a p
-for Regular Languages**: this is used to prove that a given language is not regular.
+- these lemmas provide a property that a specific class of languages must satisfy for Regular Languages**: this is used to prove that a given language is not regular.
 It provides a property that all regular language must satisfy, and if a language does not satisfy this, it is not regular.
 - **Pumping Lemma for Context-Free Languages**: similar to the regular pumping lemma, this is used to show that a language is not context-free